DariaTsypkina/lowcode_editor/README.md

 # lowcode_editor
-Example of lowcode editor based on react-flow library
+Example of lowcode editor based on reactflow library